What is an Automatic Fire Alarm (AFA)?

 Remember: In an emergency or if you know there is a fire in a building, dial 999 immediately – even if the building has an automatic fire alarm.

-- Why we won't respond to all automatic fire alarm calls
+Why we are adapting how we respond to all AFA calls

 Over the last five years, 98% of the AFA incidents that we attended were false alarms.
 These accounted for nearly a fifth of all incidents – that's almost five fire engines a day being sent out on blue lights to false alarms where there isn't a fire.